kangtang0/kangtang0.github.io/_pages/about.md

 Publications
 ======
-* A first author paper submitted to IEEE Radar Conference (2024).
+* A first-author paper submitted to the IEEE Radar Conference (2024).
 Optimal Sensor Placement Using Combinations of Hybrid Measurements for Source Localization (under review).
-* A first author paper submitted to IEEE Signal Processing Letters.
+* A first-author paper submitted to IEEE Signal Processing Letters.
 Optimal Sensor Placement Using Decentralized TDOA System in Target Localization (under review).
-* A first author paper to be submitted to IEEE Transactions on Vehicular Technology.
+* A first-author paper to be submitted to IEEE Transactions on Vehicular Technology.
 Frame Theory for Optimal Sensor Placement Using 3D Hybrid RSS-TOA-AOA Measurements in Source Localization.
 * Chinese patent.
 A Type of Optical System in LiDAR (under review)